-Children’s Week is a wonderful opportunity to acknowledge the many dedicated people, from all ages and walks of life, working to ‘make a difference’ for our children and young people.
-The Committee offers small grants to organisations to help run activities during the week, and the presentation of awards which give public recognition to individuals or groups for outstanding contributions to the needs, welfare and interests of children and to young people who are outstanding role models for their peers.
+Fortunately, many dedicated people, from all ages and walks of life, continue to work tirelessly to ‘make a difference’ for our children and young people.
+Children’s Week is a wonderful opportunity to acknowledge their efforts through the provision of small grants to help run activities during the week, and the presentation of awards which give public recognition to individuals or groups for outstanding contributions to the needs, welfare and interests of children and to young people who are outstanding role models for their peers.

-Although the awards are non-competitive, a representative group is chosen to receive their awards at our Launch and Awards Ceremony, held on Universal Children’s Day.
+Although the awards are non-competitive, a representative group is chosen to receive theirs at our Launch and Awards Ceremony, held on Universal Children’s Day.
 This inspiring (and humbling) Ceremony is a highlight of Children’s Week every year.

-The ACT Children’s Week Committee is fortunate to have the support of the ACT Government (through the Education and Community Services Directorates, including the Office for Seniors and Veterans), the Catholic Education Office and the Canberra Southern Cross Club.
+The ACT Children’s Week Committee very much appreciates the support of the ACT Government (through the Education and Community Services Directorates, including the Office for Seniors and Veterans), the Catholic Education Office and the Canberra Southern Cross Club.